GM High Feature engine: LGX

 Along with the increased bore spacing, the new 3.6 L DI V6 has larger bores than before, growing from 94 mm to 95 mm with the same 85.8 mm stroke as the 3.0L LGW, for a displacement of 3649 cc.
 Intake and exhaust valves are also increased in size along with other changes to the cylinder head.
+The only part shared with the prior generation is the hydraulic lash adjusters in the valvetrain.
+The LGX was benchmarked against the 3.7L VQ37VHR of the 2015 Infiniti Q40.
 Compression ratio is 11.5:1 and maximum engine speed is 7200 RPM.

+Compared to GM's LFX/LFY 3.6 L engine, the LGX features active fuel management, NVH enhancements and slightly more torque.

+The LGX was on Ward's 10 Best Engines for 2016.